- Group Tours

 - Australia (02) 8006 4411

-You can enjoy this tasty local noodle dish by joining one of our Grand Japan tours or Southern Japan tours.
+Sample this tasty local noodle dish during one of our Grand Japan Tours or Southern Japan Tour Packages available during Cherry Blossom Season and Year-Round!

 Southernwestern tip of Kyushu with great foreign influence